 He recalled that in December 2016, the council took up a challenge to facilitate and start up the building project of the new headquarters office complex thereby terminating the sojourn of the council members in headquarters of Ghana National Office.

-The outgoing registrar said the council expanded its consultancy services and demonstrated the capacity for more functions and responsibilities in all its offices while some member governments created new examinations and assigned their conduct to the council.
-The council’s efforts at making inroads into the neighboring non-WAEC member countries like the Republic of Benin, Togo, Burkina Faso, Guinea, and Mali paid off, as more schools and candidates in those countries were attracted to the council’s examination.
+In his speech, he recalled that the West African Examination council (WAEC) expanded its consultancy services and also demonstrated the capacity for more functions and responsibilities in all its offices.
+He also said that member governments created new examinations techniques and assigned their conduct to the council.
+The council’s introduced the West African Examination Council (WAEC) to some neighboring non-WAEC member countries like the Republic of Benin, Burkina Faso, Togo ,Guinea, and Mali.

-‘’Constrained papers were also introduced to stifle cheating at the examinations.
-We successfully reduced the period for the processing of the results of WASSCE for school candidates from an average of 84 days in the past to barely 45 days, and the compression is still ongoing.’’
+He also revealed that during his tenure, Constrained papers were introduced to stifle cheating during the examinations.
+During these period, the council reduced the processing of West African Senior Secondary School Certificate Examination (WASSCE) results for candidates from an average of 84 days to 45 days.